Nicolas-Puccio/caravaneer-2/README.md

 ## Installation

-1. Download the `caravaneer2.swf` file from the repository.
+1a.
+Download the `caravaneer2.swf` file from the repository.
+1b. (optional) Download `Crowdfunder.swf` file from repository to enable DLC with new weapon.
-2. Replace the existing `caravaneer2.swf` file in the game's folder with the downloaded file.
+2a.
+Replace existing `caravaneer2.swf` file in the game's folder with the downloaded file.
+2b. (optional) Add `Crowdfunder.swf` file in the same folder.
 3. Run the game as usual, using the `.exe` file or through Steam.
 4. Create a new character named Puccio (Only needed for changes 1, 2, and 3.
 I am working on removing this requirement).